firmafon/jenhub/README.md

 # Installation

-Jenhub requires Ruby 1.9.2.
+Jenhub requires `ruby` (only tested on 1.9, but should work on 1.8 as well) and `curl`.

-Git clone this. `cd` in and run `bundle` (`gem install bundler` if you don't already have it), this'll install all the gems needed to make genhub run.
+`git clone` this. `cd foghub` and run `bundle` (`gem install bundler` if you don't already have it), this'll install all the gems needed to make genhub run.

+    git clone https://github.com/Sirupsen/jenhub.git && cd foghub && gem install bundler && bundle

 Have a look at the configuration file `config.yml`, where you'll specify:

 * Jenkins URL
-* Username and password of Jenkins user available to read and trigger builds
+* Username and password of Jenkins user available to trigger builds

-Run genhub with `thin` while being in the directory:
+Run jenhub with `thin` while being in the jenhub directory:

     $ thin start

-Github's post-receive URL should then point against:
+Github's post-receive URL should then point against (specify this in a Github repository's admin interface -> Service Hooks -> Post-Receive URLs):

     <jenkins url>/job/<jenkins job name>
     mybuilder.com/job/jenhub # example

-Which'll basically just make Jenhub issue:
+Which'll make Jenhub issue:

     curl -u "<username>:<password>" <jenkins url>/job/<job>/build
     curl -u "sirupsen:seekrit" mybuilder.com/job/jenhub/build # example